Today, in Rockwood Cinema Review (specializing in Outdoor-themed or Rock & Roll movies) we take a look at Sleepaway Camp (1983).

 If you have seen Sleepaway Camp you know.
-In the sea (or lake as it were) of the slasher-revenge in the woods-horror genre, it is a movie with a difference.
-This is due particularly to the jarring, all mouths-agape ending.
-Once you have seen it is forever burnt into your memory (I have said too much).
-Having re-watched it probably 25 years since I last watched it, I can definitively say everything was different than I remember it.
-That is, except for the ending, that was exactly as I remember it.
+In the sea (or lake as it were) of the slasher/revenge-in-the-woods horror genre, it is a movie with a difference.
+This is due, particularly, to the jarring, all mouths-agape ending.
+Once you have seen it, it is forever burnt into your memory (I have said too much already).
+Now, having re-watched it, probably 25 years since I last watched it, I can definitively say: everything was different than I remember it.
+That is, except for the ending.
+That was exactly as I remember it.

 However, it doesn’t end there.
-Indeed the real threats are the “adults” themselves.
-Reckless camp councillors (it was a rough decade for camp councellors getting a bad rep) are mostly apathetic or worse in on it.
-Angela’s aunt (played by Desiree Gould), who is Angela’s caretaker is creepy as hell, wearing a beret and may actual be Crispin Glover in disguise.
-The head cook has an unsavoury appetite for under age girls which fellow staff don’t seem to be worried about (I mean we are only running a summer camp for kids).
-Creepier still the camp owner is always trying sweep things under the proverbial rug (including his own creepy problems).
+Indeed, the real threats are the “adults” themselves.
+Reckless camp councillors (it was a rough decade for camp councillors getting a bad rep) are mostly apathetic, or worse, are in on the abuse.
+Angela’s aunt (played by Desiree Gould), who is Angela’s caretaker, is creepy as hell, wearing a beret and may actual be Crispin Glover in disguise.
+The head cook has an unsavoury appetite for under age girls, which fellow staff don’t seem to be worried about (I mean we are only running a summer camp for kids).
+Creepier still, the camp owner is always trying sweep things under the proverbial rug (including his own creepy problems).

-what he writes).
-However, the movie couldn’t be anymore scathing to maternal figures.
-There are lots of funny one liners (“Eat shit and die, Ricky!””Eat shit and live, Bill”) and because it is a slasher horror movie, there are some interesting “outdoorsy” deaths that make it very distinguishable in the genre.
+In Sleepaway Camp, there are lots of funny lines (“Eat shit and die, Ricky!”to which he responds, “Eat shit and live, Bill”) and because it is a slasher/horror movie set in at camp, there are some interesting “outdoorsy” deaths that make it very distinguishable in the genre.
 Perfect for watching at the cabin, cottage or RV.

 Length: 1h 24m

 Rated: R (Violence, Nudity)